 - Enroll directly.
 Tuition policies for study abroad programs depend on your home university, so check with your school’s study abroad office and bursar to find out how you’ll pay for your adventure.
 Many home universities act as the middleman between students and their study abroad programs.
 This means that study abroad program tuition is often billed to your home university, not to you.
 In this case, you continue sending your tuition checks to your home university, which will, in turn, pay your study abroad program.
 This might not be the best deal since tuition at many colleges abroad is cheaper than tuition at your home university in the United States.
 In some countries outside of the United States, enrollment at a public university is free.
 Instead of paying $40,000 to your home university for the year you study abroad, you might have a cheaper option.
 Consider taking a leave of absence from your home university and enrolling directly in a university abroad.
 At a public university in Argentina, for example, you wouldn’t pay tuition at all, just housing, food, travel, and personal expenses.
 Keep in mind that while often cheaper, a direct enrollment does not provide the ancillary support that a study abroad program would.
 You will be responsible for your registration in classes, your housing, your visa, and your transfer of credits upon return to your home university.
 If you direct enroll, you may also have to forfeit federal financial aid and study abroad scholarships.
 Research your options well.

 - Request an ISIC card.
-You can apply for an International Student Identification Card before you leave to study abroad.
+You can apply for an International Student Identity Card before you leave to study abroad.
 It serves as an international picture identification and supplements your existing health and travel insurance if you were to have an accident or need medical evacuation or repatriation.
 Your card also gives you access to discounts on some airlines, hostels, tickets, and meals.
 The card costs $25 upfront, but it may save you hundreds of dollars down the line.

 - Book a cheap flight.
 Unless you’re driving across the border to study in Mexico or Canada, a plane ticket is an expense you can’t avoid, but you can cut some costs.
 Book your flight early, compare prices, and rack up frequent-flyer miles.